Kaustubh174/Kaustubh174/README.md

 ## 🚀 About Me

-I'm an AI and Machine Learning Engineer with a strong background in data analytics, IoT, and cloud applications.
-I specialize in building intelligent systems using TensorFlow, PyTorch, LangChain, and OpenAI APIs.
-My goal is to design impactful solutions at the intersection of AI, automation, and user experience.
+I'm an Results-oriented professional with a Master’s in Management and hands-on experience in team leadership, operations management, and data analytics.
+Strong foundation in Data Science, combined with proven ability to lead team in international working environment and optimize business performance.

 ---